Welcome to Orbitmuse Boost’s Campaign Handbook!

 These are your best guesses for when you expect to deliver rewards to Contributors.
 For each tier, choose a date you’re confident about hitting, and don’t be afraid to give yourself breathing room — it’s definitely better to under-promise and over-deliver.
 For complex campaigns, it can be useful to stagger the estimated delivery dates for different reward tiers, sending out rewards in batches over a period of time.

-You can limit the available quantity of any reward tier — because, well, if you were planning to hand-knit twenty scarves, you might not want pledges for 2,000 of them!
-Quantity limits can also create excitement around special-edition rewards or signed copies.
-Limited “early bird” rewards, where a certain number of Contributors get something for a slightly lower pledge, can also help build momentum during the campaign’s early days.
+You can limit the available quantity of any reward tier.
+Quantity limits can create excitement around special-edition rewards or signed copies.
+Limited “early bird” rewards, where a certain number of Contributors get something for a slightly lower contribution, can also help build momentum during the campaign’s early days.

 Don’t forget the survey tool!